Your Guide to Power Platform Certification in 2026

 Falling Behind on Time

-1. Establish Your Pace: Before commencing the exam, perform a quick calculation.
-Divide the total allocated exam time by the total number of questions.
-For instance, if you have 100 minutes for 50 questions, you have approximately 2 minutes per question.
-Internalize this number as a mental benchmark.
+1. Establish Your Pace: Before you start the first question, look at the total time and the number of questions.
+If you have 100 minutes for 50 questions (verify the specific time limit and question count on your exam notification), you have exactly 2 minutes for each one.
+Keep this number in mind as a mental benchmark throughout the test.

 Deconstructing Complex Questions